If something is “as easy as pie,” that means it is simple to do. It’s a job or task that is easy, requiring little effort; a piece of cake.

 Note: This phrase is commonly used as a simile, so the word “as” will often precede it.

 Synonyms: a piece of cake, a walk in the park, easy-peasy lemon squeezy

 This phrase may come from the pleasantness and ease involved when eating a delicious pie.
 Indeed, whether it is a savory pie or a sweet one, they are delectable and therefore easy to eat.
 A similar expression is ‘a piece of cake,’ and both of these expressions not only share the same meaning, but they may have similar origin stories too.

-During the 19th century, the word ‘pie’ was used to describe someone as being delightful or to depict something as being easy.
-For example, in the novel The Adventures of Huckleberry Finn by Mark Twain, 1885, take a look at how the word ‘pie’ was used as a nice remark:
+During the 19th century, the word ‘pie’ was used to describe someone who acted kindly to another person.
+Let’s look at an example of that.
+In the novel The Adventures of Huckleberry Finn by Mark Twain, 1885, take a look at how the word ‘pie’ was used:

 “You’re always as polite as pie to them.”

 Two years later, the phrase is seen in various newspapers, so it must have been a common phrase at that time, at least to some degree.
 This example comes from The Newport Mercury newspaper, 1887, where it reads:

 “You see veuever I goes I takes away mit me a silverspoon or a knife or somethings, an’ I gets two or three dollars for them.
 It’s easy as pie.
 Vy don’t you try it?”

 In summary, this idiom goes back to at least the late 19th century.